Spring 2014 Graduate Colloquium

-We encourage submission of 5–7 page papers for a 12–15 minute presentation.
+Please submit 5–7 page papers for a 12–15 minute presentation.
+Papers must be submitted by March 2, Sunday, for consideration.
+Please email all submissions and questions to email@example.com.
 Possible paper topics include but are not limited to:

 We need help!
 Help us design flyers, market the event, or read submissions.
 We also need help with set-up or tear-down on the day of the event.
 Contact firstname.lastname@example.org.